JensLiebehenschel/AlgDat/FAQs.md

 - First, select an algorithm or a data structure you want to understand.
 - Then have a look at the available notebooks and understand what is implemented, the notebook name describes the content.
 - Finally adapt the code to see what happens.
 Does it behave as expected?
+- You also can work with several notebokks in parallel, e.g. compare the number of key comparisions and key exchanges by two sorting algorithms.

 Will there be more algorithms and data structures in the future?
 - Maybe, we will see.